redpesk-core/afb-cmake-modules/README.md

 #### config.xml.in file

-To build a widget you need to configure file _config.xml_.
-This repo provide a simple default file _config.xml.in_ that will be configured using the variable set in _config.cmake_  file.
+To build a widget you need a _config.xml_ file describing what is your apps and how Application Framework would launch it.
+This repo provide a simple default file _config.xml.in_ that should work for simple application without interactions with others bindings.

+It is recommanded that you use the sample one which is more complete.
+You can find it at the same location under the name _config.xml.in.sample_ (stunning isn't it).
+Just copy the sample file to your _conf.d/wgt_ directory and name it _config.xml.in_, then edit it to fit your needs.

 > ***CAUTION*** : The default file is only meant to be use for a
 > simple widget app, more complicated ones which needed to export